 The Dilemmas of FIPS 140-3 Compliance

 FIPS 140-3 is a standard issued by the National Institute of Standards and Technology (NIST) that aims to provide a consistent and secure method for processing sensitive information using a rigorous certification process.
-Compliance with this standard is mandatory for specific organizations in the US and Canada, but many organizations still choose to adopt it as a best practice even if it’s not specifically required for them.
+Conformity to this standard is mandatory for specific organizations in the US and Canada, but many organizations still choose to adopt it as a best practice, even if it’s not specifically required for them.

-When an organization updates its FIPS-validated operating system to address a vulnerability, that system falls outside of FIPS 140-3 compliance and needs to be re-certified.
-This conundrum can lead organizations to delay patches, forcing them to decide between staying either compliant or secure from the latest vulnerabilities in their systems.
+When an organization updates its FIPS-validated operating system to address a vulnerability, that system becomes non-validated and needs to undergo the certification process once again.
+This conundrum can lead organizations to delay patches, forcing them to decide between staying on either FIPS-certified systems but, at the same time, risking their security or securing these systems from the latest vulnerabilities despite breaking their FIPS certification.

-But do organizations need to choose between compliance and security?
-We believe this is no longer the case.
-This blog post will delve deeper into these issues and explore alternatives available to organizations, such as AlmaCare, a support service designed specifically for AlmaLinux that provides both continuous security and compliance.
+But do organizations need to choose between certification and security?
+In fact, for the majority of organizations it is not the case.
+This blog post will delve deeper into these issues and explore alternatives available to organizations, such as Extended Security Updates (ESU), a support service designed specifically for AlmaLinux that provides continuous security and compliance.

 What is FIPS 140-3?

 FIPS 140-3 specifies the security requirements for cryptographic modules used in hardware and software.
-A cryptographic module in the context of an operating system like AlmaLinux is a package containing the implementation of one or more cryptographic algorithms and security measures used to protect sensitive information.
+Cryptographic modules in the context of an operating system like AlmaLinux are the specific parts of system packages and libraries, including the kernel, OpenSSL, GnuTLS, NSS, and Libgcrypt, containing the implementation of one or more cryptographic algorithms and security measures used to protect sensitive information.
 A cryptographic module that has been certified to meet the requirements of FIPS 140-3 is considered a secure and reliable solution for protecting such information.

-To put it simply, when a software or hardware product has a FIPS 140-3 certificate, it has met a high benchmark for cryptographic effectiveness and can be trusted.
+To put it simply, when a software or hardware product has a FIPS 140-3 certificate, it has met the baseline requirements for cryptographic effectiveness and can be trusted.